sensu/sensu-docs-legacy/source/docs/0.20/redis.md

 ### Hardware requirements

-Due to the performance characteristics of Redis as an in-memory key/value data store and Sensu's relatively small data set, the hardware requirements for Redis are minimal.
+Due to the performance characteristics of Redis as an in-memory key/value data store and Sensu's relatively small data set, the hardware requirements for Redis are relatively minimal.
 When provisioning a Redis server for Sensu it is important to use systems (e.g. virtual machines) with sufficient compute, memory, and network resources.
-Redis is a single threaded service, because of this it can only utilize a single CPU, so quality over quantity in regards to processors.
+Redis is a single threaded service, because of this it can only utilize a single CPU, so the quality of processor is more important than the quantity.
+In most cases Redis will be network bound so providing it with good network connectivity is most important.
+The `redis-benchmark` utility can be used to test the capabilities of Redis on a machine, please refer to the [official redis-benchmark documentation](http://redis.io/topics/benchmarks) for more information.
+Redis is a fast in-memory key/value data store and given enough resources it is unlikely to become a bottleneck for your Sensu installation.

 ### Install Redis